GoogleCloudPlatform/community/tutorials/godoc-for-github-on-k8s.md

 ## Set up a Kubernetes cluster in Google Kubernetes Engine

-Setting up a production-ready Kubernetes cluster can be fairly complex, so we're going to use Google Kubernetes Engine in our example.
-If you already have a
-Kubernetes cluster handy, you can skip this section.
+Setting up a production-ready Kubernetes cluster can be fairly complex, so this tutorial uses Google Kubernetes Engine.
+If you already have a Kubernetes cluster available, you can skip this section.

 1. Create a cluster using one of the following options: